 Because these days, everything is H2H (human to human).

 In the The Human Brand, Chris Malone and Susan Fiske use MRI scanning to show that we use the same parts of our brains when we relate to companies, brands and even inanimate objects as when we relate to other people.

 That means every time someone engages with your brand, what they’re really saying is “So tell me about yourself.”

 Consider a job interview.
 You have the candidate’s resume, but what really matters can’t be put on paper.
-You want to know what inspires them, what they are like to work with and whether they can be counted on.
-You want to get a sense for them as a person.
+You want to know what inspires them, what they are like to work with, and whether they can be counted on.
+You want to get a sense of them as a person.

 Narrative needs to connect the past to the future.
 You wouldn’t trust an applicant who said “Don’t worry about my past jobs, let’s just talk about what I can do for you now.”

 And yet we often do that with traditional corporate communications: “Don’t worry about our last campaign.
 Just focus on what we're saying now,”

 Human relationships require reciprocity and authenticity.
 Your narrative should communicate who you are and what you’re about, not just what you do.

 Narrative tells how you believe value is created and what you value in relationships.
 It inspires employees, excites partners, attracts customers and engages influencers.

 By providing a single compelling basis for all forms of communication, narrative enables your company to stand out from the crowd with authenticity and integrity.